TendaiMun/Capstone-Project-II-Exploratory-Data-Analysis-on-the-South-African-Hospitals-Survey-2011-2012-Datas/README.md

 ## How the data was analysed

-The data was analysed using various methods in the jupiter notebook file saved as follows (docs/SA Hospital Survey.ipynb)
+The data was analysed using various methods in the jupyter notebook file saved as follows (docs/SA Hospital Survey.ipynb)

 The the main findings are saved in the EDA report that contains several data visualisations (docs/EDA_doc-SA Hospital Survey.ipynb)